NSoiffer/MathCATForPython/README.md

 * Changed the speech for ≈ from "congruent to" to "approximately equal to"
 * Added inference for cross-product and dot-product
 * Added inference for div, grad, and curl
+* Added special speech for zero, identity, and diagonal matrices in English
 * Be more restrictive when inferring a table
 * Changed speech for the general cases of `mover` and `munder` from "modified x with y above it" to "quantity x with y above it"
 * Improved rule for {} so that it isn't always spoken as "set of ...".
 It could just be bracketing chars.